nialloc9/machine-learning-color-matcher/README.md

 ### Running

-    Run index.html in your favourite browser.
+    Run index.html in your favorite browser.